 Finding the humor in something tragic is a healthy thing to do.
 I hope these cartoons make you feel better.
 Creating them makes me feel better.

-Laugh About It was started when I, Carolyn Crampton, a fine artist in San Francisco, wanted to speak out during the 2016 Presidential Campaign and decided that drawing cartoons were the way.
+Laugh About It was started during the 2016 Presidential Campaign, when I (a fine artist living in San Francisco), thought I would lose my mind if I didn’t speak out in some way.
+I decided to channel my anger into laughter.
 I started a Facebook page and asked friends to add captions.
-Few captions were forthcoming, but I met Kat Hatz, a social justice lawyer and professional writer living in Chicago, in a secret Facebook group.
-We began to craft cartoons via Facebook Messenger.
-We bounced ideas around based on what was in the news.
-Since we had different time zones and sleep habits, we only occasionally worked together live.
-We never met in person.
-Hatz, still a busy, online activist, ultimately lost interest in the cartoon project after a year of submitting brilliant ideas, but I soldier on…not knowing if anything is funny or well-written, but refusing to stop until Impeachment.
-We are ordinary American citizens—not bots.
+No usable captions came in.
+Then, in a secret Facebook group, I met Kat Hatz, a social justice lawyer and writer living in Chicago.
+We began to craft cartoons via Facebook Messenger, bouncing ideas around based on what was in the news.
+Since we lived in different time zones, we only occasionally worked together live.
+We never met.
+Hatz, a busy online activist, eventually dropped away from cartooning and I, now more confident after the collaboration, soldiers on, refusing to stop until Impeachment.

 If you like the cartoons, please share.
-Political cartoons need to be seen by as many people as possible.
-I welcome original ideas and will sign your name to the drawing.
+Political cartoons are timely and need to be seen by as many people as possible in a short time.

 If you’d like to purchase a print of any of these cartoons, please contact me.